spilliton/randumb/README.md

 ## Usage

-The most common usage is a simple scope you can chain along like any other:
+The most common usage is a scope you can chain along like any other:

 ``` ruby
 Artist.order_by_rand.first # a random Artist if there are any, otherwise nil